 Should abandoned underground storage tanks (USTs) be reported in CERS?
-(Note: There is a duplicate FAQ in the CERS Business Portal Help) (08/15/17)
+(Note: There is a duplicate FAQ in the CERS Business Portal Help)

 Answer: That depends.
-Long-abandoned USTs that are discovered, that were never previously regulated, and are not intended to be placed back into service are not required to be reported to CERS as long as a proposal to close or remove the UST(s) is submitted to the CUPA or PA having jurisdiction within 30 days of discovery.
-Similarly, accounts in CERS shall not be created for sites where a long-abandoned, never regulated UST(s) is found, and the sites have no other Unified Program regulated activities, solely for the purpose of reporting such long-abandoned UST(s).
+Long-abandoned USTs that are discovered, that were never previously regulated and are not intended to be placed back into service are not required to be reported to CERS as long as a proposal to close or remove the UST(s) is submitted to the CUPA or PA having jurisdiction within 30 days of discovery.
+Similarly, accounts in CERS shall not be created for sites where a longabandoned, never regulated UST(s) is found that have no other Unified Program regulated activities solely for the purpose of reporting such long-abandoned UST(s).

-This does not apply to any UST installed on or after January 1, 1984, any operational UST, any abandoned UST discovered containing product, or any temporarily closed USTs or abandoned USTs that were previously regulated by the CUPA or PA.
+This does not apply to any operational UST nor does it apply to temporarily closed USTs or abandoned USTs that were previously regulated by the CUPA or PA.
 For example, if a regulated UST facility goes out of business and later a new business moves in and 'discovers' a UST, the new business is required to report the UST to CERS even if they intend to permanently close or remove the UST.
 All operational, temporarily closed, and abandoned USTs that were previously regulated shall be reported to CERS or to a local reporting portal, regardless if there are other Unified Program regulated activities at the site.